Meta-ethnography in Education

 6. Synthesizing the translations.
 The translations may be explained in terms of what they say about the field of inquiry being investigated.
 When multiple translations characterize the set of studies of interest, then the synthesis can be in terms of what to the full set of translations (as potentially competing interpretations) the synthesis says about the field of inquiry.
 In any case, the synthesis should also address what the translation(s) reveals that is more than what the individual studies revealed.

 7. Expressing the synthesis.
 The translations do not speak for themselves.
 Meta-ethnographies have been usually published as articles in academic journals.
-However, there is no reason that other forms cannot be employed, including artistic representations, performance, and theatre.
+However, there is no reason that other forms cannot be employed, including artistic representations, performance, and theater.
 In any case, expressing the synthesis should address what was learned in terms of the initial purpose of the synthesis and for what intended audience.

 The actual phases employed, though, should be adapted to the requirements of the particular meta-ethnography.
 If this is the case, the rationale for the phases actually employed should be made explicit so others can both understand the process and potentially learn how to make adaptations for their own work.
 For example, Beach et al. (2014), in tailoring the phases to their project, employed four steps instead of seven.